 James has been included in over two hundred group shows, and completed over forty solo exhibitions in galleries, artist-run spaces, and museums.
-Her works are included in numerous collections, including the Boston Museum of Art, Dallas Museum of Art, Museum of Fine Arts Houston, Transart Foundation, and the Whitney Museum of American Art.
+She is represented by Hiram Butler Gallery in Houston, Barry Whistler Gallery in Dallas, Froelick Gallery in Portland, Cadogan Contemporary in London, and Jason McCoy Gallery in New York.
+Her work is included in many museum collections, including: the Boston Museum of Art, Dallas Museum of Art, Museum of Fine Arts Houston, and the Whitney Museum of American Art.